denisecase/datafun-central/content/languages/_index.md

 weight = 1
 +++

+This chapter provides an introduction to popular languages for analytics.

+## Languages in Analytics

 Data analysts often work with a variety of languages, which can be broadly categorized into programming languages and markup languages.